TEACHING ARTISTS

 Shawn Foote

 Shawn Foote comes to Junior Theatre all the way from Illinois.
 She graduated with a BFA in Theatre from Millikin University and spent most of her time in undergrad directing various plays and musicals.
 She also worked as the Director of New Works and the Artistic Director for the black box theatre on campus.
 Her time in undergrad was also spent leading camps and teaching children theatre in her hometown, and eventually teaching children theatre at Lifeline Theatre in Chicago before she graduated.
 Since graduation, Shawn spent time teaching pre-school and nannying in Chicago before joining us here.
 Shawn firmly believes in the magic of art and theatre-making, and she is elated to share this with the students of San Diego Junior Theatre!
-Most recently, Shawn served as JT’s Interim Artistic Director and co-directed JT’s production of Roald Dahl’s Matilda The Musical.
+Most recently, Shawn served as JT’s Interim Artistic Director, co-directed JT’s production of Roald Dahl’s Matilda The Musical and will be directing this season’s production of Mean Girls.

 CLASSES